ticuv/portfolio/README.md

 # portfolio
 Personal design portfolio showcasing posters, 3D art, generative design, and branding work.
 Done with ai and passion.
+I hope you enjoy it.